 According to Cintell, high-performing companies attribute their success in achieving revenue and lead goals by applying deep insights of personas to content marketing and sales strategies: “90% or more of the customer database is mapped by persona and 50% of the prospect database has an identified persona associated with each record.”

 The more detailed the data and insight you have on buyer personas, the better.
-Knowing customer demographics, motivations, goals, and buying and behavior patterns helps inform and align successful strategies across your whole organization — especially your content, sales, and marketing.
+Knowing customer demographics, motivations, goals, and buying and behavior patterns help inform and align successful strategies across your whole organization — especially your content, sales, and marketing.

 What gets in the way of having effective personas